- This event has passed.

 Communities / Tangents / Archives

 Ingrid Pollard uses different photographic processes alongside printmaking, artist books, installation, video and audio to shed new light on important subjects.
-Following a residency in 2019 this solo exhibition will reveal her responses to the fascinating materials held in the Lesbian archive at GWL.
-The new works offer a vital challenge to the ongoing marginalisation and erasure of LGBTQ+ history and culture.
+Following a residency in 2019 this solo exhibition, No Cover Up, will reveal her responses to the materials held in the Lesbian archive at Glasgow Women’s Library.
+This exhibition gives voice to the archive.
+Offering new insights on its content and reminds us that LGBTQ+ culture is alive and thriving and at the forefront of activism.
+Highlighting issues that are as relevant today as when the Lesbian Archive was founded.

-Ingrid Pollard, Friday 28th May to 23rd July, visit during GWL opening hours
+Ingrid Pollard, No Cover Up, Friday 28th May to Friday 23rd July, visit during GWL opening hours

 Ingrid Pollard is a multi-media artist, photographer, researcher and lecturer.
 Pollard has developed a social practice concerned with representation, history and landscape with reference to race, difference and the materiality of lens-based media.
 Her work is included in numerous collections including the UK Arts Council and the Victoria and Albert Museum.
 Recent works include a re-examination of the UK and international archives to decolonise ethnographic and state-sponsored imagery of the former colonised countries.